mojombo/bert/README.md

 BERT
 ====

-BERT is a BERT (Binary ERlang Term) serialization library for Ruby.
+A BERT (Binary ERlang Term) serialization library for Ruby.
 It can encode Ruby objects into BERT format and decode BERT binaries into Ruby objects.

 See the BERT specification at [bert-rpc.org](http://bert-rpc.org).

 Instances of the following Ruby classes will be automatically converted to the proper simple BERT type:

 * Fixnum
 * Float